 The Community and national limits for public procurement are published by the Public Procurement Council in the Public Procurement Bulletin.

-The Public Procurement Act distinguishes four basic types of public procurement:
+The Public Procurement Act distinguishes the following five basic types of public procurement: open, invited, procedure via negotiations launched with an announcement, frame contract, competitive dialogue.

 - The open public procurement procedure, for which any interested party may submit a bid.